entrez/beluga-cli/README.md

    ```

 ## tips & tricks:

-### help:
-you can include the word `help` after any command for a quick refresher about the use of that particular command, or by itself (`beluga-cli help`) to get a general help page like this one.

 ### setup:
 the "origin server location" in `beluga-cli setup` should include the entire path used as the origin on belugacdn. if you entered an additional path in your property's settings page on beluga, include it here. if you use beluga's origin solution, this may also include a directory with your property name (e.g. X.X.X.X/cdn.your.site/).